WP-Reloaded/apply-online-plugin/README.txt

 New: Add required field mark in the received application data.
 New: Different layout options e.g. Grid & Listing, sidebar filter, popup form, etc.
 New: Application failure custom text option.

+= 2.5.2 =
+Fixed: Attachment field issue in the received application data.

+= 2.5.1 =
+Fixed: Progress-bar for text-area field.
+Fixed: Data sanitization and validation issues.

+= 2.5 =
-Fix: Form submit progress bar.
+New: Application form progress bar.
+New: Option to overwrite global settings for each ad from the ad editor screen.
+Fixed: Select2 library inclusion in admin panel.

 = 2.4.4 =
-Fixed: Fixed Max File Type option appearing in all field types in the form builder.
+Fixed: Max File Type option appearing in all field types in the form builder.

 = 2.4.3 =
 Fixed: File type field for File Attachment field.